 The enactment of a law to protect girls and women from FGM/C makes it clear what is wrong and what is right.
-Having a law in place offers legitimacy to the police, women's organisations, anti-FGM/C advocacy groups and health professionals to intervene in cases of FGM/C.
+Having a law in place offers legitimacy to the police, women's organizations, advocacy groups, health professionals, social workers and others to intervene.

-Passing laws is not enough on its own to protect girls and women from FGM/C. There is a danger that fear of prosecution will inhibit people from seeking help in the case of complications.
+Passing laws is not enough in its own to protect girls and women from FGM/C. There is a danger that fear of prosecution will inhibit people from seeking help in the case of complications.
 Therefore, laws must go hand in hand with community education to raise awareness of the harmful effects of FGM/C and to change attitudes.
-In some countries, excisers are now facing litigation for excising little girls and in most cases advocacy groups and women's organisations give good backing to complainants.
-In Senegal, excisers are now taken to court for the practice.